 The 11th Annual Community Improvement District (CID) Recognition will be held on Nov.
 5, 2020 from 11:30 a.m. to 1:00 p.m. virtually, and limited attendance at the Porsche Experience Center Atlanta.
-The Council will provide limited in-person seating at the event, available exclusively through sponsorship.
 Contact Rebekah Babovic at RB@councilforqualitygrowth.org for more information.

 The John Williams CID Leadership Award